Rise-Vision/rise-data-image/README.md

 ## Build & run instructions

-Frist clone and change into this project directory.
+First clone and change into this project directory.

 Then run: